Uniform and Jewellery

 In general primary age children have no need to wear jewellery other than a watch which will help them to learn to tell the time.

-Some children however do have their ears pierced and in this case earrings should be small studs which children can remove and replace independently for PE lessons.
+Some children however do have their ears pierced and in this case earrings should be small studs which children can remove and replace independently for PE and swimming lessons.
 Where earrings cannot be removed children must cover their ears with plasters during PE lessons.
 Children should bring plasters to school with them for this purpose.